RISE Sleep Tracker

 • Less fullness in the face and more visible wrinkles

-Research from 2021 into semaglutide found most of these symptoms were mild or moderate, and got better over time without patients needing to stop the medication.
-But everyone reacts differently, and it may take five weeks or longer for side effects to clear up once you stop taking the drug.
+Research from 2021 found most Ozempic side effects are mild or moderate and get better over time.
+It may take five weeks or longer for side effects to clear up once you stop taking the drug.

-More serious possible side effects of semaglutide include:
+More serious possible side effects of Ozempic include:

 • Inflammation of the pancreas (pancreatitis)